October 19, 1986: Clemens-Gooden duel falls flat as Red Sox win Game Two

 Gooden got through the first two innings allowing only one baserunner but four hard-hit outs.
 His luck ran out in the third.
 After Gooden walked Spike Owen to lead off – despite being ahead 1-2 – Roger Clemens came up for his first major-league at-bat.
 It was a tough assignment, with Keith Hernandez charging in full tilt as he’d done for years against National Leaguers, collecting every Gold Glove since 1978 (and winning 11 straight Gold Gloves eventually).
 Hernandez got to the bunt quickly enough, but he hurried unnecessarily and bounced the throw to second.
 Everybody was safe.
 The next three hitters each drove in runs with hits, including what would be Bill Buckner’s only RBI of the World Series.
 Boston held a 3-0 lead on the night of the full harvest moon.
 “So far at least it’s been the Red Sox doing the harvesting,” offered Vin Scully on NBC.2

 The Mets finally scored in their 12th inning at the plate in the World Series, and even then they were frustrated by two superb plays by Wade Boggs to rob the Mets of hits – and runs.
 With Boston up 4-2 and two Mets aboard and two outs in the fourth, Davey Johnson let Gooden bat.
 Bill Buckner made a nice play on Gooden’s grounder and threw to Clemens covering to end the threat.
 Letting a Cy Young winner hit in the fourth inning of a two-run game didn’t seem too controversial a decision … until the top of the fifth.
 Then, after Jim Rice singled, Dwight Evans launched a ball on the roof of the tent over the picnic area in left field.
-Gooden trudged off the mound, struggling through the fifth, his night clearly done.
+Gooden trudged off the mound, after struggling through the fifth, his night clearly done.
 Who would have thought he’d outlast Clemens?

 The Red Sox were looking to turn back the clock many decades.
 The year 1918, the season Boston won its last world championship, was brought up repeatedly in the press and on the air.
 Boston’s odds-defying five-game winning streak since they’d stared defeat in the face in Anaheim seemed to be gaining momentum, especially as the Series shifted to Fenway Park.
 The Red Sox had beaten both Darling and Gooden and now they had to face a pitcher they knew so well they’d shipped him out of town the previous winter.